-Mezzo-soprano Megan Moore, currently completing her Artist Diploma with Edith Wiens at The Juilliard School, is making waves as a young artist of versatility and depth.
-Fresh off a Third Prize win at the Gerda Lissner Lieder & Song Competition, Megan now prepares for performances as Doraballa in Così fan tutte at Juilliard next month.
+Mezzo-soprano Megan Moore, currently completing her Artist Diploma at The Juilliard School, is making waves as a young artist of versatility and depth.
+Fresh off a Third Prize win at the Gerda Lissner Lieder & Song Competition, Megan just completed a run of performances as Doraballa in Così fan tutte at Juilliard.

 Her signature vocal agility also shines in baroque music.
 Her 2018-2019 season began with singing the trouser role of Arsamene in Haymarket Opera Company's historically-staged production of Serse.
 Other season highlights included singing the leading role of Costanza in Haydn's L'isola disabitata with Opera Naples under the baton of Ramon Tebar, and a concert with baritone Steven LaBrie for the St. Hugh-Steinway Concert Series in Miami, FL.
 In July she attended the Internationale Meistersinger Akademie where she performed with the Nürnberg Symphony and on Bavarian Radio Franken.

 Megan is recognized for her fiery stage presence and compelling acting ability.
+Of her recent performance as Dorabella, OperaWire praised her “undeniable sex appeal”, and “strength as an actress”.
 The Columbus Dispatch praised her 2016 professional debut as Rosina as "clever, honest, and charming".
 Her 2017 appearance as Nicklausse in Jennifer Williams' new production of Les Contes d'Hoffmann, conducted by Caren Levine at Miami Music Festival, earned her praise from South Florida Classical Review for her "theatrical spark and attractive mezzo timbre for a winning characterization."
 An audience favorite, “her arias were stylishly delivered… and drew laughter and applause.”

 As Berta at Indianapolis Opera, Photo by Denis Ryan Kelly Jr.